Live Satellite View of Your House

 Google Earth: See Your House from Satellite

 Google Earth is still the easiest place to start if you want to see your house from above.
-It’s not live, and it’s not always the newest image on the web, but it usually gives you a clearer residential view than weather-focused map tools.
+It's not live, and it's not always the newest image available, but it usually gives you a clearer residential view than weather-focused map tools.

 Steps to View Your Home on Google Earth: